wilkerwma/admission-test/README.md

  ##### Acceptance Criteria
  1. - [ ]  A task can have only one user assigned to it.
- 1. - [ ]  There must be a way to remove the assignment from a task.
+ 1. - [ ]  There must be a way to remove the assignee from a task.

 ## Deployment